Veritasimo/go-flowcontrol/README.md

 go-flowcontrol
 ==============

-IO rate limiting in go.
+A go package for IO rate limiting.

+Package flowcontrol provides the tools for monitoring and limiting the transfer rate of an arbitrary data stream.

+Originally by Maxim Khitrov (https://code.google.com/p/mxk/)